 A-Levels in English Literature (A), Maths (B) and Philosophy (B)

-Yucatan is an arcade racing game featuring innovative gravity mechanics, Metroidvania elements, and a bold low-poly style.
-The game has been in development since August 2016 and it is currently estimated for release in 2018 on PC and PS4.
+The game has been in development since August 2015 and it is currently estimated for release in 2019 on PC and PS4.
 The game is made in Unity, with programming in C#.
 It is made in collaboration with artist Ethan Redd and sound designer Dicky Moore.
 (Demo available on request)

 Uprok has been shown at the Stattbad Gallery in Berlin, at Wild Rumpus in London, at 2012 GDC party All Other Parties Are Trite And Dull, at the Norwich Gaming Festival, and the Games Science Centre in Berlin.